-35. The attacker accessed and acquired files containing unencrypted PII of Plaintiff and Class Members.
-Plaintiff's and Class Members' PII was accessed and stolen in the Data Breach.

-36. Plaintiff has been informed by Capitol One that her PII has been disseminated on the dark web, and Plaintiff further believes that the PII of Class Members was subsequently sold on the dark web following the Data Breach, as that is the modus operandi of cybercriminals that commit cyber-attacks of this type.
+- 37. The attacker accessed and acquired files containing unencrypted PII of Plaintiff and Class Members.
+Plaintiff's and Class Members' PII was accessed and stolen in the Data Breach. - 38.
+Plaintiff further believes that her PII and that of Class Members was subsequently sold on the dark web following the Data Breach, as that is the modus operandi of cybercriminals that commit cyber-attacks of this type.